Frequently Asked Questions

 How do I put my art into the Tiny Gallery?

 Enter the access code on the lock’s keypad and open the cabinet.
 Take a piece of art out and put your art in.
 You’ll see we’ve provided some title cards for your use if you didn’t bring one.
 Please close the cabinet securely.

 My art is too big.

-Again, not a question, but we get it.
+Not a question, but we get it.
 Make a smaller piece of art and come back.